Xh4H/SimpleURLShortener/README.md

 ## How to install
 1. Download [latest release](https://github.com/Xh4H/SimpleURLShortener/releases).
+1. Open and edit `shortener_config.json` by filling the connection details to your DB.
 1. run `npm install && npm run-script setup` to prepare the environment
 1. run `node start` to start the service.